Estes Up Aerospace Spaceloft Rocket 12 pk.

 The new era of private spacecraft exploration is the era of private spacecraft companies that are making access to Space affordable.
 The catalyst for the new era began when the Ansari X PRIZE contest was announced on May 18th, 1996.
 This contest was a $10 million prize to ‘jumpstart the space tourism industry through competition among the most talented entrepreneurs and rocket experts in the world.”
 The Ansari X PRIZE was awarded to the privately financed team that designed the first private spaceship to successfully launch three humans to a sub-orbital altitude of 62 miles (the definition of Space) on two consecutive flights within two weeks.
 There were 27 international teams competing to win this prize.
 The $10 million prize was won on October 4th, 2004 by Burt Rutan and the Mojave Aerospace Ventures team.
 Their SpaceShipOne™ spacecraft climbed to 367,442 feet 70 miles high.
 This flight showed that private industry can build a workable vehicle for sending paying passengers to Space.

 The UP Aerospace™ SpaceLoft™ rocket is a scale version of the actual rocket.
 Never before has Estes identified with what is happening in the real world for teachers and students in our educational line of rockets.
-One of the new features that will be included in this Rocket LAB Pack™ (12 pack) is a Lesson Guide for this rocket ($18.00 value).
-The SpaceLoft™ is an E2X® rocket kit that is similar to the Gnome rocket.
-It is taller than the Gnome and costs the same as the Gnome bulk pack.
-Students will be able to learn about a real rocket, then build and launch their own SpaceLoft™ rocket.
+One of the new features that will be included in this Rocket LAB Pack™ (12 pack) is a Lesson Guide for this scale model rocket ($18.00 value).
+The UP Aerospace SpaceLoft™ is an E2X® rocket kit that is similar to the Gnome rocket.
+This scale model rocket is taller than the Gnome and costs the same as the Gnome bulk pack.
+Students will be able to learn about a real rocket, then build and launch their own UP Aerospace SpaceLoft™ rocket.
 It will be available October 2006.